 I hope you enjoyed my post!
 And if you like it, share it and pin it to your Pinterest board!

-You might also like these other posts on solo travel in Taiwan:
+I have many posts on Taiwan, and you might also like these other posts on solo travel in Taiwan:

 Introduction to Taiwan